Malawi, known as “The Warm Heart of Africa,” has held a special place in my heart ever since I served in the Peace Corps there back in the 1980’s.

 If you’ve never heard of Malawi, it may be because it’s not had a war or revolution in recent times.
 A British protectorate until 1964, the handover to independence was peaceful.
 Ruled by Hasting Kamuzu Banda as a single-party state until 1994, its transition to multi-party democracy since then has also been almost entirely peaceful.

 Many safari companies offer complete travel packages in Malawi at various levels of luxury, which typically include the most interesting sights, all land transportation (and sometimes domestic air), hotels and all meals.
+Malawi is a relatively easy country to travel around in and a great family destination too, one which is flying under the rather.
+Check out this 14 day family trip to Malawi for more details on how to take your family there.
 If you prefer independent travel, the following guide should get you started.

 Planning a trip

 Visas: For most nationalities, a visa is required to visit Malawi.
 Citizens of the US, UK or EU can get one on arrival.
 Make sure to check with the nearest Malawian embassy to find out what documents you need to have with you, and how much it will cost.
 A single-entry visa is currently US$75.

 Health: Make sure to have at least the hepatitis A, typhoid and diphtheria/tetanus/polio vaccinations.
 Consult with a medical professional about other vaccinations.
 You are required to be vaccinated for yellow fever too, and your vaccination papers may be checked on arrival at the airport.

 Malaria is endemic, so take your anti-malaria tablets as prescribed, starting before you leave and continuing afterwards as directed.